 Top – great landowners, bankers, merchants, high government officials

-Insular costs of producing sugar higher than other places so they depend on U.S. tariffs for protection industry survived – high cost (need for agrarian reform)
+Internal problems: insular costs of producing sugar was higher than other places so they depend on U.S. tariffs for protection

 Rise of the Partido Popular Democrático